emojidex/emojidex-web/README.md

 Building
 --------
-You will need node with a usable npm and grunt.
-In general grunt should be installed globally or should be present and usable in your path.
+You will need node with a usable npm, grunt, bower.
+In general grunt and bower should be installed globally or should be present and usable in your path.
+We'll assume you have a working node/npm that you either installed using your package manager or built yourself.

 ### Get the source
 First off we need the actual source to build.
 Clone this repository if you haven't already.